OthmanAdlan/SublimeLaravelPintFixer/README.md

 # Sublime Laravel Pint Fixer
 This is a plugin for Sublime Text 3/4, to format PHP code through [Laravel Pint](https://laravel.com/docs/pint) command on any view.

-ported from the Awesome SublimePhpCsFixer package of [@adael](https://github.com/adael)
+Ported from the awesome SublimePhpCsFixer package of [@adael](https://github.com/adael)

 # Features